USDA-ARS-GBRU/itsxpress/README.rst

 --threads		     	Number of processor threads to use.
 Default is 1.

 --reversed_primers      Primers are in reverse orientation as in Taylor et al. 2016,
                         DOI:10.1128/AEM.02576-16.
 If selected ITSxpress returns
                         trimmed reads flipped to the forward orientation

+--allow_staggered_reads Allow merging of staggered reads with --fastq_allowmergestagger \
+                        for Vsearch --fastq_mergepairs.
+See Vsearch documentation.
+(Optional) Default is true.